lorenzouriel/ebook-git-github/topics/en/02-fundamental-concepts.md

 - ![architecture_git](/topics/imgs/02/architecture_git.jpg)

 ## Creating a Local and Remote Repo
-**1. Go to your GitHub and create a new repository:**
+1. Go to your GitHub and create a new repository:
 - ![1](/topics/imgs/02/1.png)

-**2. Navigate to the local directory where you want to create the repository — use the cd p command to enter the desired directory.**
+2. Navigate to the local directory where you want to create the repository
 ```shell
 cd c:\path\vagrant
 ```

-**3. This command creates a file called README.md and inserts the text #up-website-with-vagrant into it.
-The >> is a redirection operator that appends the text to the end of the file, or creates the file if it doesn't exist.**
+3. This command creates a file called README.md and inserts the text #up-website-with-vagrant into it.
+The >> is a redirection operator that appends the text to the end of the file, or creates the file if it doesn't exist.
 ```shell
 echo "# up-website-with-vagrant" >> README.md
 ```

-**4. Initializes a new Git repository in the current directory.**
+4. Initializes a new Git repository in the current directory.
 ```shell
 git init
 ```

-**5. Adds the file README.md to the index.
-This prepares the file to be included in the next commit.**
+5. Adds the file README.md to the index.
+This prepares the file to be included in the next commit.
 ```shell
 git add README.md
 ```

-**6. Adds all changes (if any)**
+6. Adds all changes (if any)
 ```shell
 git add .
 ```

-**7. Creates the first commit in the repository with a message.
-The -m allows you to add the commit message directly on the command line.**
+7. Creates the first commit in the repository with a message.
+The `-m` allows you to add the commit message directly on the command line.
 ```shell
 git commit -m "first commit"
 ```

-**8. Renames the repository's default branch to main.
-This command is used to update the main branch name to follow the latest naming practices, replacing the old master**
+8. Renames the repository's default branch to main.
+This command is used to update the main branch name to follow the latest naming practices, replacing the old master.
 ```shell
 git branch -M main
 ```

-**9. Adds a remote repository named "origin".
+9. Adds a remote repository named "origin".
 The term "origin" is a standard term used to refer to the main remote repository.
-The URL is the repository's address on GitHub.**
+The URL is the repository's address on GitHub.
 ```shell
 git remote add origin https://github.com/lorenzouriel/up-website-with-vagrant.git
 ```

-**10. Pushes the local repository to the remote repository ("origin") on the main branch.
+10. Pushes the local repository to the remote repository ("origin") on the main branch.
 The -u establishes a tracking relationship, automatically associating the local branch with the remote branch.
-This is useful for future git pull and git push without having to specify the branch.**
+This is useful for future git pull and git push without having to specify the branch.
 ```shell
 git push -u origin main
 ```